 RLF recovery scenario is mentioned in procedure text.

-Boundary node ID is left FFS to align with CB#1302.
+Boundary node ID is left FFS, to align with CB#1302.

 “QoS” for non-UP traffic.
 Some companies would like the same designation for UL and DL (“Non-UP Traffic Type”).
 The Moderator thinks that the approach from F1AP should be followed.
 Some companies argued that CU2 determines relative priority between non-UP traffic types (which is on F1AP the role of Control Plane Traffic Type IE).
 The Moderator disagrees with that view – for UP traffic, the CU1 determines the QoS and CU2 accepts or rejects.
 If CU1 prefers to carry NUA F1-C with higher priority than NU F1-C, that should be possible to indicate to CU2.
 What “QoS” indication for non-UP QoS is used is FFS.